antoniovilarinholopes/unbabel-challenge/README.md

 ##TODO
-+ train-rnnlm:  finish script
-+ extract-features: script
-+ create-csv: script
-+ classify: script
++ Train our mlp/svm models
++ Test our models with test set